Faceithard is supported by readers. When you buy with our links, we may earn a commission. Learn more

 However, if the filter has a lousy chemical odor, it probably isn’t a true, high-quality HEPA filter.

 Suppose the filter didn’t have any smell initially, but you notice it has developed an unpleasant, musky scent over time.
+Replace it.

 Conclusion – Are HEPA vacuum cleaners worth it?

-However, be attentive here; keep in mind that a HEPA filter only works if it’s an authentic HEPA, and you replace it as often as instructed.
+Be attentive here; keep in mind that a HEPA filter only works if it’s an authentic HEPA, and you replace it as often as instructed.
 Otherwise, you may do just as well with a regular, cheaper vacuum cleaner.